kwpark-dev/IronHeart/README.md

 1. Brief taxonomy & chronicle
 2. The strategies and the implications
-3. Implementation from scratch
+3. "NAIVE" implementation based on the paper from scratch
 4. Experiements
+5. How to improve

+Here, **"NAIVE" implementation** means following the learning strategy presented in the paper **without trick**.
+Sometimes authors don't reveal their full approach, which can lead to "exaggerated" performance unintentionally.
+I believe, it also helps to understand fundamental problems beneath modern RL algorithms.
 Please note that x axis indicates epochs therefore the batch size should be multiplied to represent them as steps.
 The robust evaluation should be done statistically rather than one-shot measurement.
 The experiments were not repeated multiple times.
-Thus, please do not jump to the conclusion based on these result.
+Thus, please do not jump to the conclusion based on these results.

 ## Deep Deterministic Policy Gradient (DDPG)